 Where an agency, or individuals from a child welfare/protection agency, wishes to take commercial benefit of Signs of Safety intellectual property and charge others to deliver training or consultation, they then must secure a license to do so.

 How will the Signs of Safety licensing be enforced?

-Resolutions Consultancy has appointed Signs of Safety Regional Directors in the countries where the Signs of Safety is strongest.
+Elia has appointed Signs of Safety Regional Directors in the countries where the Signs of Safety is strongest.
 The Regional Directors will work closely with all licensed trainers in their country and region, and through these networks unlicensed trainers/consultants will quickly be identified.
 The Regional Director for that country will contact the unlicensed trainers/consultants and ask them to stop offering unlicensed Signs of Safety training or consulting.

 What if I want to continue training and leading some form of participatory, safety-focused, strengths-based child protection work but I don’t want to be a licensed Signs of Safety trainer or consultant?

-Resolutions welcomes the development of child protection theory, practices, tools, methods and guidance that:
+Elia welcomes the development of child protection theory, practices, tools, methods and guidance that:

 - Place families in the middle of controlling and directing their lives when they are caught up in child protection matters.

 - Are created through listening to what works for front-line practitioners and service recipients.

 Where professionals wish to draw upon and acknowledge Signs of Safety ideas and materials to deepen their development of participatory, safety-focused, strengths-based child protection work, they are welcome to do so.

 What organisations and commercial trainers and consultants cannot do is represent their work as being Signs of Safety, or claim to be a trainer or consultant providing accredited Signs of Safety training or consultation, unless they are licensed to do so by Elia.